AshishSalaskar1/AshishSalaskar1/README.md

 ### Hi there 👋, Im Ashish
-Currently working as an SDE-III in Walmart India having experience with Data Science, Big Data, and Python Development
+Currently working as an SDE-III in Walmart India having experience with Big Data, Python Development and a bit of Data Science...

 ### :dart:  Things that I have experience with:
-* Machine Learning & Deep Learning
 * Big Data - Hadoop Ecosystem, Apache Spark, Databricks
 * 2x Azure Certified, 1x Databricks Certified
 * Building applications using Python
 * REST apis using Flask Framework
+* Machine Learning & Deep Learning

 #### Want to connect?
 You can find me here: